mirchencom/webconsole/Documentation/Todo/Index.md

 * [x] Ruby Gem Solution
 * [ ] Finish wcdependencies main API
 	* With tests
+	* Should only create a `window_manager` if a check fails
+	* When integrating with a plugin, process should end if a check fails
+* [ ] Rake tests for wcdependencies
+	* Also add to main tests
 * [ ] Add it to `wccoffee`, `wcnode`, and `wcsearch`
 * [ ] Shell command solution
 * [ ] Perform ruby gem test on virtual machine